So, what’s the best fly spray for horses? Probably even for a horse with sensitive skin, irritation, or open wounds or

 3. Special Horse’s Conditions

 Consider if your horse has conditions like sensitive skin, open wounds, or another health issue that might be worsened by using the horse fly spray.
-For, minor issues you might simply need to be extra careful when applying the insecticide.
+For minor issues, you might need to be extra careful when applying the insecticide.

 However, any adverse reactions from spraying must be reported to your veterinarian.
 But you’ll be safer if you first test the horse fly spray on a spray section of your horse to check its effectiveness and the presence of any adverse reactions.